 - INDUSTRIAL USERS ONLY is this for remote data collection or mail-in service work? [remote/mail-in]

 - Do you need microfocus beam (provide further information in additional comments)? [y/n]

-- Are there times in the next two weeks where the people collecting data are unavailable from 1100 Tuesday to 1600 Friday:
+- Are there times in the two weeks after delivery when the people collecting data are unavailable?

 - Additional comments:

 This information will be reviewed at point of scheduling and adjusted as appropriate to maximise the use of the available beamtime.

 Please note until relevant information is provided and containers and samples are created, shipped and have arrived at Diamond we will not be able to schedule your beamtime.

 The normal modes of scheduling will not apply during this period.

 We will be scheduling by the hour for remote access and mail-in sessions based on the information provided by yourselves at the shipment stage.
 Samples for automated unattended data collection will be collected at the earliest possible available slot.
 To make maximal use of the limited available beamtime and to be able to prioritise COVID-19 projects we will only be scheduling samples that are on-site, and have information completed on samples in ISPyB.

 Scheduled users will receive notification of time automatically from UAS.
 Please contact us immediately if there are any issues with the allocated time.
 We will have limited opportunities to adjust the schedule and your time may need to be deferred to a later slot if you cannot use the offered time.